-The news of NHS England’s deadline of March 2017 for Clinical Commissioning Groups (CCGs) to deal with all outstanding retrospective NHS Continuing Healthcare (NHS CHC) applications has sent many CCGs into a hive of activity.
-People who have waited years for a decision on their relative’s NHS CHC eligibility for a previously unassessed period 2004-2012 have been inundated with requests for information from the NHS, often with short deadlines for reply.
+Despite NHS England’s deadline of March 2017 for Clinical Commissioning Groups (CCGs) to deal with all outstanding retrospective NHS Continuing Healthcare (NHS CHC) applications many CCGs are still struggling with unresolved assessments.
+People continue to wait years for a decision on their relative’s NHS CHC eligibility for a previously unassessed period 2004-2012, either at local CCG level or NHS England Independent Review Panel.

-How can individuals ensure success in their long-neglected retrospective NHS CHC cases and prepare themselves for the sudden interest from CCGs?
+How can individuals ensure success in their long-neglected retrospective NHS CHC cases?

 Many retrospective NHS CHC cases that should have a reasonable prospect of success are found ineligible through lack of evidence.
 Care Homes shut down, GP surgeries move or merge and care and health records go missing.
 If you have notes from your relative’s care home or hospital stay keep them safe.
 Read through the care records so you know what you are looking for when comments on a Needs Portrayal are requested.
 NHS Continuing Healthcare eligibility is especially difficult to establish where the older person was cared for at home.
 Don’t let the lack of detailed notes on their care needs be the reason your relative’s eligibility is declined by the CCG.
 If the care agency who visited them at home still exists, ask for a statement describing your relative’s needs and the care given.
 Prepare and submit your own statement.

-The language of NHS CHC is complex and confusing but learning it may help you establish your relative’s eligibility for the period under consideration.
-Become familiar with the Decision Support Tool (DST) document and the domains and definitions so that you can describe your relative’s care needs in appropriate language.
-Make sure that you read the NHS CHC Framework Guidance which explains what Nature, Intensity, Complexity and Unpredictability are.
+The language of NHS CHC is complex and confusing but learning it may help you establish eligibility for the period under consideration.
+Become familiar with the Decision Support Tool (DST) document and the domains and definitions so that you can describe the relevant healthcare needs in appropriate language.
+Make sure that you read the NHS CHC National Framework Guidance which explains what Nature, Intensity, Complexity and Unpredictability are.
 These central concepts are just as – or arguably more – important than the “scores on the doors” from the healthcare domains.